MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 pacman -S make mingw-w64-x86_64-gcc
 ```

-## Generating the Problem Scaffolding
+## Generating the Problem Template

-We provide a tool, `BuildProblem`, that creates a folder with the scaffolding for writing a native problem.
+We provide a tool, `BuildProblem`, that creates a folder with the template for writing a native problem.
 This
 tool supports a variety of programming languages, including `C`, `C++`, `Fortran`, and `Java`.
 As an example,
 here we create `TestProblem` with a single real-valued decision variable and two objectives.
 The lower and uppper
 bounds of the variables is also specified: